-Different liquids have different density, and as such, they do not flow the same through the same sized hole.
-While one can flow nicely, others can flow to fast or too slow, or even clog the opening.
+Different liquids have different densities, and as such, they do not flow the same through the same sized hole.
+While one can flow nicely, others can flow too fast or too slow, or even clog the opening.

 Multi-flow nipples have adjustable holes that provide multi-stage flow in the same nipple, so there is no need to buy nipples with different size holes.